Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experiments

-We compare an Abstractor model to CoRelNet.
-The shared architecture is $\texttt{CNN} \to \{\texttt{Abstractor} \text{ or } \texttt{CorelNet}\} \to \texttt{Flatten} \to \texttt{Dense}$.
+Again, we compare an Abstractor, CoRelNet, PrediNet, and an MLP.
+The shared architecture is $\texttt{CNN} \to \{\cdot\} \to \texttt{Flatten} \to \texttt{Dense}$, where $\{\cdot\}$ is one of the aforementioned modules.
 The CNN embedder is obtained through a pre-training task.
 We report learning curves in~\Cref{fig:exp_set_classification} (10 trials per training set size).
-We find that the Abstractor model significantly out-performs CoRelNet.
-We attribute this to its ability to model multi-dimensional relations.
-In this task, there exists four different relations (one for each attribute) which are needed to determine whether a triple of cards forms a set.
-CoRelNet would need to squeeze all of this information into a single-dimensional scalar whereas the Abstractor can model each relation separately.
-We hypothesize that the ability to model relations as multi-dimensional is also the reason that the Abstractor can learn the order relation better than asymmetric CoRelNet---even though the underlying relation is ``one-dimensional'', having a multi-dimensional representation enables greater robustness and multiple avenues towards a good solution during optimization.
+We find that the Abstractor model significantly outperforms the other baselines.
+We attribute this to its relational inductive biases and its ability to model multi-dimensional relations.
+In this task, there exist four different relations (one for each attribute) that are needed to determine whether a triple of cards forms a set.
+We hypothesize that the ability to model relations as multi-dimensional is also part of the reason that the Abstractor is more sample efficient in learning the order relation in the previous experiment---even though the underlying relation is ``one-dimensional'', having a multi-dimensional representation enables greater robustness and multiple avenues towards a good solution during optimization.

-\paragraph{SET (continued): comparison to ``symbolic'' relations.} In~\Cref{fig:set_symbolic}, to evaluate the relational representations produced by Abstractors, we compare an Abstractor-based model to a ``symbolic'' model which receives as input a binary representation of the four relevant relations.
-We train 1-head Abstractors separately for each of the four attributes to learn same/different relations, where the task is to decide if an input pair of cards is the same or different for that attribute.
-We then use the learned $W_1$ and $W_2$ parameters learned for these relations to initialize the relations in a multi-head Abstractor.
-The Abstractor is then trained on a dataset of triples of cards, half of which form a SET.
+\paragraph{\textit{SET} (continued): comparison to ``neuro-symbolic'' model.} In~\Cref{fig:set_symbolic}, to evaluate the quality of the \textit{representations} produced by Abstractors, we compare an Abstractor-based model to a ``neuro-symbolic'' model which receives as input a binary representation of the four relevant relations.
+We train 1-head Abstractors separately for each of the four attributes to learn ``same/different'' relations, where the task is to decide if an input pair of cards is the same or different for that attribute.
+We then use the $W_q$ and $W_k$ parameters learned for these relations to initialize the relations in a multi-head Abstractor.
+The Abstractor is then trained on a dataset of triples of cards, half of which form a ``set''.